julioefajardo/CarND-Term1-Project3/README.md

 ```sh
 python drive.py model.json
 ```
 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-Since, you have been noted the simulator might perform differently based on the hardware.

 ###Model Architecture